dhimitrimano/430-1-Sudoku/README.md

 A Sudoku validator program using multiple POSIX threads to speed up the process.

+### Description

-It validates sudoku puzzles by creating threads that check the following criteria:
+The program validates sudoku puzzles by creating threads that check the following criteria:

 - A thread to check that each column contains the digits 1 through 9
 - A thread to check that each row contains the digits 1 through 9